londelec/leandcxmlman/source/sections/Modbusma/LinkSettings.rst

      :desc:     Frame format of the Modbus messages. (default RTU) :inlinetip:`Please note frame format of all protocol instances sharing the hardware node must be the same.`

-.. important:: \* Only ModbusRTU frame format is available in the current release of leandc firmware, more formats to be added in the future.
+.. important:: \* Only ModbusRTU frame format is available in current release of leandc firmware, more formats to be added in the future.